d1joseph/oop-assignment-2/README.md

 * GAME_TICKETS there are 15 games played across 10 days, see below table for ticket prices and quotas:
 [add game tickets table]

+# Task
+Implement a booking system to create and sell travel packages to potential clients.
+Using the `requirements.txt` file, the system will try to find a feasible package for each customer based on the availability of hotel rooms, game tickets and customer's budget.

+If a feasible package cannot be found for a client, indicate the requirement is rejected.

+Finally, the system should aim for profit maximization.

 # Implementations
 ???